 - Ask for feedback: After about a month into your internship, ask for feedback about your performance.
-Being open to advice on how to improve, showed I was able to take constructive criticism and that I genuinely want to grow professionally.
+Being open to advice on how to improve showed I was able to take constructive criticism and that I genuinely wanted to grow professionally.
 I wanted to prove to my manager that I was invested in the company's overall success as well as my own.

-- Express your goals: After you ask for feedback, you should also be upfront about your goals at the company.
-If you express early on that you wish to be hired full-time, then your managers will have you in the back of their heads when a position opens up.
+- Express your goals: After you ask for feedback, you should also be up front about your goals at the company.
+If you express early on that you wish to be hired full-time, then your managers will have you in the back of their minds when a position opens up.

 - Figure out timing: Timing is everything.
-Luckily, the timing worked out perfectly for me!
 Keep an eye out to see if any full-time positions might open up.
-If there are not any spots available, then make sure to leave on good terms.
+If there are not any spots available when your internship wraps up, make sure to leave on good terms.
 When a position does open up at the company, your manager will most likely want to hire you instead of someone she's never worked with before.